wanghalan/wanghalan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Alan's background in building performance simulations, user interface design, software engineering, and applied computer security informs his multi-disciplinary perspective for solving complex systems problems.
+Alan's background in design, software engineering, and applied computer security informs his multi-disciplinary perspective for solving complex systems problems.
 Alan holds a doctorate in Computer engineering from the University of Virginia and a Bachelor of Architecture from the University of Southern California.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.